 It may seem like it takes longer, but by learning this way and focusing on one aspect at a time your practice time will be much more productive.

 2. Play Often

-In the ideal world you would play 8 to 8 hours a day, 7 days a week!
-This is not realistic for everybody, so if you are spare-time-poor the best thing you can do for your musical development is to practice for shorter periods, more often.
+In the ideal world, you would play 6 to 8 hours a day, 7 days a week!
+This is not realistic for everybody, so if you are Time poor, the best thing you can do for your musical development is to practice for shorter periods, more often.

-Practicing for 30 minutes everyday will be much more effective than 5 hours once every fortnight.
+Practising for 30 minutes every day will be much more effective than 5 hours once every fortnight.
 The constant playing will build your strength and muscle memory much better and you’ll improve much faster.

 3. Theory or Practical?

 Both!
 It’s important as a beginner to distinguish between these so that you can focus your practice sessions on both areas.